Maxine Patterson School of Dance

 and a proud member of the MPSOD family.

-Tap - Jazz - Lyrical - Contemporary - Conditioning/Technique - Competition Team
+Tap - Jazz - Lyrical - Conditioning/Technique - Competition Team

-Ballet - Pre-Pointe /Pointe - Tap - Jazz - Lyrical - Hip Hop - Competition Team
+Ballet - Tap - Jazz - Hip Hop - Competition Team

-Ballet - Contemporary - Conditioning/Technique - Competition Team
+Ballet - Pointe - Contemporary - Conditioning/Technique - Ballet Privates - Competition Team

 Rebecca is an Atlanta native who recently moved to Georgia after living in Charlotte, NC for two years.
 While in California, Rebecca pursued a professional dance career performing with Audrey Baran's Baran Dance and Martha Connerton's Kinetic Works as a company member and with Gay Porter's Charlotte Youth Ballet as a guest artist.
 Her past training and teaching experience was acquired during her time as a student at Atlanta Ballet, as a staff member with Open Door Studios in Charlotte, NC.
 She will be dancing her second season with Savannah Ballet Theatre